 VICTORIAN TEA ROOM 60 ml Eau de Parfum Spray

-Victorian Tea Room is a bright fruity floral perfume featuring light palmarosa essential oil, kumquat-orange marmalade, Roman chamomile essential oil, rose accord (natural and synthetic mix), lemon and dry black tea on an Oriental base that has loads of vanillic amber.
+Victorian Tea Room is a bright fruity floral perfume featuring light palmarosa essential oil, kumquat-orange marmalade, Roman chamomile essential oil, rose accord (natural and synthetic mix), lemon and dry black tea on a base that has loads of vanillic amber.
 Palmarosa smells like a mix of a very light rose geranium (it contains geraniol) but much more watery and floral tea-like than rose geranium essential oil.
 This perfume does contain a touch of rose geranium EO as well.
 It starts out with a bright floral and fruity zesty marmalade and a little chamomile tea.
 The dry black tea hovers just beneath with accents of lemon at the top.
-The dry down features a soft, sweet, linear amber Oriental.
+The dry down features a soft, sweet, linear amber.
 Victorian Tea Room is comprised of many naturals and is also a floral and fruit dominated scents.
 As such, this perfume does not have the longevity of some of our darker base note heavy amber and incense blends.
 The scent is so pleasant, bright and uplifting that you will likely wish to reapply every few hours to fully enjoy this beauty.

 INGREDIENTS: Undenatured organic cane sugar alcohol, Parfum (Fragrance and/or Essential oil(s) as indicated on listing).